 - By Car – the closest motorway to Ravenna is the A14, connecting Bologna to Ancona and then following down the Adriatic coast.
 Travel time by car from Bologna is about an hour; it’s also possible to drive to Venice following the SS309 Romea, a scenic journey that also includes the Po Delta.

-Our time in Ravenna was sponsored by Turismo Emilia Romagna as part of the Social Travel Summit conference.
+Our time in Ravenna was sponsored by Turismo Emilia Romagna.
 We would like to thank iAmbassador and Ravenna Turismo for the wonderful experience.